 Cochlear implant manufacturer MedEl also promote the benefits of music and run and annual festival called ‘Beats of Cochlear.’
 MedelUK also run a competition every year, inviting young people with cochlear implants to apply for a music bursary which will pay for an instrument and instrumental lessons for a year please see their website: – their deadline this year is 29th July.

 And lastly please look at an amazing video of deaf pianist Elizabeth Elliott, who performed at Music and the Deaf concert at Kings Place in London with a talk also about her involvement in music:

 FOR ALL EVENTS

 It is essential that all of our events and activities are enjoyable, welcoming and inclusive to all and we rely on all of our families who attend to ensure this is the case.
 For all our family events parents will be expected to be responsible for their children at all times to ensure we have a respectful, safe and inclusive environment.
 If there are any concerns or anyone does not feel this is the case please approach either staff or trustees who will always be available at all events.

 FOR NEW FAMILIES

 If it is your first time attending an event or you don’t know anyone else attending, please let the organisers know and they will link you with another parent as part of our buddy system.

-If you are available to work at an event, please email Emma at firstname.lastname@example.org, stating the event you are interested in.
+If you are available to work at an event, please email Helen at firstname.lastname@example.org, stating the event you are interested in.